1Password/extension-messaging/README.md

 *Request:*

-Then make your request with the `createOPItem` helper function:
+Once you've encyrpted the values you want to encyrpt, send your request with the `createOPItem` helper function:

   ```ts
   createOPItem("dghdojbkjhnklbpkdaibdccddilifddb", "crypto-wallet", {